cutpastecopy/cutpastecopy.com/README.md

 ## Install
 In order to start using this project, you need to clone/download it to your machine.

+Open the `project-files` folder, this holds the contents of code used to generate the files in the root.

 ## Set Up
 Now after you have cloned/downloaded the kit to a desirable location, you can choose one of the following methods of setting up the kit.